Accessibility Statement

 How we tested this website

-• Scaling using different resolutions
+• Scaling using different resolutions and reflow;

-• Options to customise the interface (magnification, font and background colour changing etc.)
+• Options to customise the interface (magnification, font, background colour, etc);

-• Keyboard navigation
+• Keyboard navigation and keyboard traps;

-• Warning of links opening in a new tab or window
+• Warning of links opening in new tab or window;

 What we’re doing to improve accessibility